TractionEye/.github/profile/README.md

 All processes are governed by audited smart contracts, ensuring that funds can only be used for trading through specified protocols.
 Our platform provides transparent on-chain performance metrics and works exclusively with trusted DEXes and tokens.

-**##🏆 Achievements**
+## 🏆 Our Team Achievements

-🏆Progressive portfolio tracker with 20k monthly active users 🏆Partnership and technical support from Storm Trade for implementing our protocol 🏆Recipient of multiple Ston.fi grants for DEX integration and marketing support 🏆IdeaTON winners in DeFi track
+🏆Built a progressive portfolio tracker with 20k monthly active users 🏆Recipient of multiple Ston.fi grants for DEX integration and marketing support 🏆IdeaTON winners in DeFi and AI track
-🏆Growing community of 7,000+ Telegram subscribers
+🏆Growing community of 5,000+ Telegram subscribers

-##**📅 Coming Soon**
+## 📅 Coming Soon
 Beta Launch: End of March 2025
-Our roadmap includes:

-Q2 2025: Integration with Storm Trade and Ston.fi
-Q3 2025: Adding DeDust integration
-Q4 2025: Expanding to more DeFi protocols

 ## 🤝 Join Our Community